Band 6 Mental Health Jobs in the NHS

 Hiring locations

-Current band 6 mental health demand is visible in Northampton, Cambridgeshire, Blackpool, Telford, and West Sussex.
+Current band 6 mental health demand is visible in London, Southampton, Birkenhead, Taunton, and Lancaster.
 Location pages help you compare local trusts, travel expectations, and live job counts before applying.

 Employer mix

-Recent listings include employers such as Midlands Partnership University NHS Foundation Trust, Sussex Community NHS Foundation Trust, Northampton General Hospital NHS Trust, and Mersey Care NHS Foundation Trust.
+Recent listings include employers such as Hampshire and Isle of Wight Healthcare NHS Foundation Trust, Norfolk and Suffolk NHS Foundation Trust, Somerset NHS Foundation Trust, and Pennine Care NHS Foundation Trust.
 Review each advert for the person specification, application method, and whether the post closes early after enough applications.

 Band 6 Mental Health Jobs by City